A Trip to Spain: An Amazing Country

 Spain is famous the world over for its flamenco dancers, delicious cuisine and wine, rich art, and bullfights.
 Its architecture reflects a host of influences, including distinctive Roman, Moorish, native Spanish, and other European elements from its ancient past.
-Cave paintings, Renaissance cathedrals, and ornate palaces highlight the diversity of experiences that you can encounter on a visit to this amazing country.
+Cave paintings, Renaissance cathedrals, and ornate palaces highlight the diverse experiences that you can encounter on a trip to Spain.

 When is the Best Time to Take a Trip to Spain?

 Blessed with one of the best climates on the European continent, spring, fall and early summer are the most pleasant times to visit Spain.
 In contrast, summers (June, July, and August) can be quite hot, especially in the southern part of the country; the northern and coastal areas tend to be milder.